john-cd/rust_howto/bk/src/categories/rust-patterns/error_customization.md

 `color-eyre` is an error report handler for panics and `eyre::Reports` for colorful, consistent, and well formatted error reports for all kinds of errors.

 It is a fork of `anyhow` that gives you more control over the format of the generated error messages.
 It is recommended if you intend to present error messages to end users.
-Otherwise `anyhow` is simpler.
+Otherwise [`anyhow`][c-anyhow]⮳{{hi:anyhow}} is simpler.

 ```rust,editable
 {{#include ../../../crates/cats/rust_patterns/tests/error/color_eyre.rs:example}}